-Dr. Hughes is a member of the Department of Surgical Oncology at the Massachusetts General Hospital where he is the Surgical Director of the Breast Screening Program, Surgical Director of the Breast and Ovarian Cancer Genetics and Risk Assessment Program, and Co-Director of the Avon Comprehensive Breast Evaluation Center.
+Dr. Hughes is a member of the Department of Surgical Oncology at the Massachusetts General Hospital where he is the Surgical Director of the Breast Screening Program and Co-Director of the Avon Comprehensive Breast Evaluation Center.

 He is a graduate of Dartmouth College and Medical School, and trained at Mercy Hospital of Pittsburgh in general surgery.
 He did a fellowship in surgical oncology at the National Cancer Institute.
 Dr. Hughes is an Associate Professor of Surgery at Harvard Medical School and was formerly on the faculty of Tufts University, the University of California, and Davis and Brown University.
 Dr. Hughes has served on numerous national and regional committees and is actively involved in research regarding the genetics, screening, diagnosis and treatment of breast cancer.